Ron-Hadad/Coalition-Race/README.md

 # election-sim
 ## Project Overview
 This C++ project simulates a race among political parties to form a coalition with 60 or more mandates.
-The simulation involves agents, each with different norms and ways of action, competing to create a coalition within a Linux environment.
+The simulation involves agents, each with different norms and ways of action, competing to create a coalition.

 ## How to Run
 1. Navigate to the Project Directory.